TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Classic ESP32/ESP32 DevKitC V4/README.md

 This board may not initially be recognized by your computer when you connect it via *USB cable*.
 This is due to its *USB to UART bridge*:

 The *CP2102* from *Silicon Labs* is fast, but it is not as ubiquitous as i.e. the *CH340*.
 It may require a manual *driver installation* before the board is recognized.

+> [!NOTE]
+> Some clones employ more commonly used UART chips such as the *CH340* in which case your board will be recognized out of the box, and no additional drivers are required.

 #### Is Board Recognized?
 If a *new device discovered* chime plays when you connect the board to your PC, that's a very good sign.